-The circuit breaker position must be continuously monitored throughout the reclosing sequences.
 The maximum allowed times for the circuit breaker opening and closing manoeuvres are configurable (MaxCBOpeningTime and MaxCBClosingTime settings).
+The maximum time configured for monitoring the circuit breaker opening applies both to three-pole and single-pole opening operations.

-The dead time corresponds to the interval between the instant the circuit breaker opens and the instant closing command is issued.
-It can be configured independently per channel for each cycle (ChzDeadTimeCyclex settings).
-This delay should be long enough for most transient faults to be extinguished, and, at the same time, as reduced as possible in order to ensure synchronism and system stability.
+The dead time corresponds to the interval between the instant the circuit breaker opens and the instant the closing command is issued.
+This delay should be long enough for most transient faults to be extinguished and, at the same time, as reduced as possible in order to ensure synchronism and system stability.